 Better Stack is the modern-feeling option of the three.
 Free tier: 10 monitors at 3-minute checks.
 Paid: 30-second checks.
 The on-call rotations and incident-management stack are genuinely well thought through, especially for teams that already have a paging culture.

-Where it bites: it's an incident-management product first and a probing product second.
-If you're a one-developer SaaS or a small backend team with no on-call rotation, you're paying for incident-management surface area you don't use.
+Where it bites: it is an incident-management product first and a probing product second.
+If you are a one-developer SaaS or a small backend team with no on-call rotation, you are paying for incident-management surface area you do not use.

 Pingdom